Rapteon/full-stack-open/part2/phonebook/README.md

-# Exercise 2.8
+# Exercise 2.9

-Now displays phone number too.
+Added search functionality to search for names.